brunoarine/whalesniffer/README.md

 ### 1) Channel decomposition

-The color space defined by channels R, G, and B is sensitive to variations in lighting and the presence of shadows and reflections in the photographed environment.
+The color space defined by channels R, G, and B is sensitive to variations in lighting, shadows, and glare in the photographed environment.
 However, the photos available for this work were taken under different conditions of climate, time of day, lighting, and angle of incidence of the sun.
 In addition to these natural factors, it is noted that the camera is probably not the same since some images have different resolutions between them.

 To ensure that there is a pattern in the overall brightness and hue of the images, I preferred to prioritize color spaces that are invariant to most of these factors.
 The table below lists the invariance quality of some of these color spaces.